Joe Biden Joins Leftists to Push Moderates for $1.9 Trillion Spending Bill

 Biden would also likely abandon his plan to provide two years free community college and his clean electricity program.

+The president’s concessions demonstrate he is unable to meet his dream of pushing through major entitlement programs on the same level as former Democrat presidents Lyndon B. Johnson or Franklin D. Roosevelt.

-The president would like to get the bill passed before he leaves for the G-20 meeting in Rome and the COP 26 climate summit in Glasgow, Scotland.
+The president is now just trying to get a bill passed before he leaves for the G-20 meeting in Rome and the COP 26 climate summit in Glasgow, Scotland.

+Biden’s attempt to deliver a widespread fundamental restructuring of the county’s economy is falling short of his initial $3.5 trillion request, but the nearly two trillion dollar bill contains a fundamental goal of taking money from the wealthy and redistributing to the poor and middle class.

+Democrats are increasingly desperate to pass anything to show they can govern and deliver change for their voters.

-The White House said Biden was “more confident” after holding “constructive” meetings with Democrat leftists and some Senate moderates.
+The White House said Tuesday that Biden was “more confident” after holding “constructive” meetings with Democrat leftists and some Senate moderates.

 Biden appears to have House progressives on board, a key voting block that has stalled passage on his bipartisan infrastructure bill until they get more social entitlement spending.